-The space telescope “Kepler” has found more than 500 million planets in our galaxy suitable for life.
-In this connection, the astronomers and mathematicians insist that only in our galaxy there must be thousands, if not tens of thousands of advanced extraterrestrial civilizations.
+The space telescope Kepler has found more than 500 million planets in our galaxy suitable for life.
+In this connection, astronomers and mathematicians suggest that only in our galaxy, there might be thousands, if not tens of thousands of advanced alien civilizations.

-Recently, it was substantiated by the astronomer Dimitar Sasselov, Harvard professor, one of the leaders of the scientific program of the telescope “Kepler”.
-The scientist estimated how many years would have to pass from the creation of the universe to the emergence of the mind.
+Recently, astronomer Dimitar Sasselov, Harvard professor, one of the leaders of the scientific program of the telescope “Kepler”, estimated how many years would have to pass from the formation of the universe to the emergence of intelligent life.

 The results of the research show that the probability of finding other intelligent beings in the universe is slight because most of them are likely to exist in bacterial form.

 So, it turns out that after all, intelligent alien civilizations simply don’t exist yet.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.